janderland/janderland/posts/fql.md

 FQL is a query language for [Foundation DB](https://www.foundationdb.org/).
 FQL aims to make FDB's semantics feel natural and intuitive.
-Common patterns can be modeled using FQL.
+Common FDB access patterns can be modeled using FQL.
 Index indirection and multi-transaction range reads are first class citizens.

 > FQL is a work in-progress.
 The features mentioned in this
 > document are not all implemented.
 Unimplemented features